 In 2009, the Harvey Firestone Jr. Foundation awarded a $50,000 grant to NEC for a preservation project to transfer a major portion of The Voice of Firestone kinescope film collection to DVD.
 In 2012 this preservation project was completed.
 The Voice of Firestone film collection is now available on DVD for viewing in Firestone library.
 To view an episode index to the Voice of Firestone television show, click here.

 The Voice of Firestone Collection consists of two manuscript boxes, one newspaper box, and two record cartons.
 It spans approximately 7 linear feet.
 The collection is primarily paper, but also contains a sizable assortment of photographs, several scrapbooks, and several artifacts, including trophies awarded to The Voice of Firestone.
+There is also one oversize box containing Firestone Library architectural plans which is stored in the Firestone Library vault (top left hand corner).

 The materials in this collection originally belonged in two separate collections.
 Due to the fact that both collections pertained to the same topic, they were merged in summer 2012.
 The contents of the entire collection were donated to NEC by the Firestone family between 1969-1971.
 Materials such as those created by the Conservatory administration, Harvey Firestone, Jr., the architect James Hopkins, contractor George Macomber, Remington Rand, Educational Electronics, Lake Systems, VAI, and various other parties were originally located in the audio department of the Conservatory, were transferred to Performance Services in the 1990s, and then were given to the NEC Archives in 2008.
 Other portions of this collection such as photographs, scrapbooks, correspondence, and music by Idabelle Firestone had been housed in Spaulding library.
 Now the entire collection will be housed in Spaulding Library except for the actual recordings and videorecordings of The Voice of Firestone, which are housed in the Firestone library.